 - Part 5: Restart your Samsung phone to fix Samsung Keyboard stopped error

-- Part 6: Use an alternative keyboard App instead of the built-in keyboard
+- Part 6: Use an alternative keyboard app instead of the built-in keyboard

-“Unfortunately Samsung keyboard has stopped” can be a very irritating error and makes Samsung smartphone users wonder why exactly Samsung keyboard has stopped working.
+“Unfortunately Samsung keyboard has stopped” can be a very irritating error and makes Samsung smartphone users wonder why exactly the Samsung keyboard has stopped working.
 Some users directly move on to fixing the problem, but there are a few who want to know the root cause of it.

-Even in the case of Samsung keyboard, when it refuses to take a command or a pop-up appears while using the keyboard saying “Unfortunately Samsung keyboard has stopped”, it means that the Samsung keyboard software has crashed.
+Even in the case of the Samsung keyboard, when it refuses to take a command or a pop-up appears while using the keyboard saying “Unfortunately Samsung keyboard has stopped”, it means that the Samsung keyboard software has crashed.
 This might sound very complex but a software crash can be attributed to the software not working properly or not functioning smoothly, as it should in the normal course.

 This is not a major glitch and there is no need for you to worry.
-Unfortunately, Samsung keyboard has stopped error can be fixed by you by following the simple methods listed and explained in the following segments.
+Unfortunately, the Samsung keyboard has stopped error can be fixed by you by following the simple methods listed and explained in the following segments.

 The issue "Samsung keyboard has stopped" is both easy and hard to fix.
 Easy when Samsung keyword stops just due to some incorrect settings or system cache stacking.
 Hard when something is wrong with the system.